Why invest in real estate in Hungary?

 Real estate growth in Hungary

-Hungary, with a growth of 10.4%, is among the four European countries with the highest real estate growth.
+Hungary, with a growth of 10.4%, is among the 4 European countries that have recorded the highest real estate growth.

-According to Eurostat, Hungary is the country with the highest growth since 2015, with an increase of 31%, just ahead of Ireland and Latvia.
+According to Eurostat, Hungary has recorded the highest growth since 2015, with an increase of 31%, just ahead of Ireland and Latvia.

 Security of real estate transactions in Hungary

-According to statistics , nationwide, one in twenty real estate investments in Hungary was made by a non-resident, and in 2018, 9% of buyers were foreign investors.
+According to statistics , at the national level, one in twenty real estate investments in Hungary was made by a non-resident, and in 2018, 9% of buyers were foreign investors.

-If we move the cursor over certain districts (such as the 5th district in Budapest), one in three buyers was foreign.
+If we move the cursor to certain districts (like the 5th district in Budapest), one in three buyers was foreign.

-Furthermore, as this is a member country of the European Union, there are no restrictions.
-Foreign investors can become owners of real estate under the same conditions as nationals.
+Furthermore, as it is a member state of the European Union, no restrictions are imposed.
+Foreign investors can own real estate under the same conditions as nationals.

-For further information, we refer to the article detailing the procedure for acquiring real estate in Hungary .
+For the rest, we refer you to the article detailing the procedure for acquiring real estate in Hungary .

-Price and various taxes when investing in real estate in Hungary
+The price and various taxes involved in a real estate investment in Hungary

-What makes Hungary very attractive are both the real estate prices and the various taxes on real estate transactions.
+What makes Hungary so attractive is both the property prices and the various taxes on property transactions.

-Although the price per square meter in Budapest has skyrocketed, there are still many investment opportunities, whether in emerging districts or in secondary cities with high rental potential.
+Although the price per square meter in Budapest has skyrocketed, numerous investment opportunities remain, whether in emerging districts or in secondary cities with strong rental potential.

-Taxes on real estate purchases are low and help to avoid adding to the final bill.
-Particularly noteworthy:
+Taxes on real estate purchases are low and help keep the final cost down.
+In particular, we should point out:

-Attractiveness and influence for real estate investment in Hungary
+The attractiveness and appeal of real estate investment in Hungary

 Budapest is one of the most popular destinations in the world.
 The city was ranked the second most beautiful city in the world to visit by the renowned CN Traveler magazine.

-Its architecture, the quality of its food and wine, its safety and its exceptional thermal baths make it a very privileged destination.
+Its architecture, the quality of its food and wine, its safety and its exceptional thermal baths make it a very special destination.

 The country also has excellent universities that attract tens of thousands of students each year.